splynx/docs/files/en/networking/authentication_of_customers/cisco_asr9010_pppoe_radius/cisco_asr9010_pppoe_radius.md

 aaa authentication subscriber default group SPLYNX
 ```

-Also, it's required to configure COA/COD session disconnect:
+Also, it is required to configure COA/COD session disconnect:

 **To allow incoming requests from RADIUS server:**